nju-websoft/ACORDAR-2/README.md

 - **Field Weights Tuning:** For each sparse model we performed grid search to tune its field weights from 0 to 1 in 0.1 increments using NDCG@10 as our optimization objective.
 See the codes in [./Code/sparse/fieldWeightsTuing](https://github.com/nju-websoft/ACORDAR-2/tree/main/Code/sparse/fieldWeightsTuning) for details.

-- **Retrieval Experiments:** We employed Acordar 2.0 to evaluate all four sparse models.
+- **Retrieval Experiments:** We employed ACORDAR 2.0 to evaluate all four sparse models.
 See the codes in [./Code/sparse/experiment](https://github.com/nju-websoft/ACORDAR-2/tree/main/Code/sparse/experiment) for details.

 ### Dense Models
 - **Triples Extraction:** We used IlluSnip to sample the content of RDF datasets.
 See [./Code/dense/preprocess/README.md](https://github.com/nju-websoft/ACORDAR-2/tree/main/Code/dense/preprocess/README.md) for details.